smhurf/lewagon_challenges/07-Best-Practices/03/01-Product-Categories/README.md

   - `constant`

 - Run an OLS model `model_review_fixing_wait_time` and print out variables with significant coefficients.
 Which product categories correlate with higher `review_score` holding `wait_time` constant?

-#### (Optional) Plotting coefficients

-We now have run two regressions on `review_score`.
-We can now merge coefficients from both models and plot those on a scatterplot.